Sgrahminator/follow_the_rainbow_travels/README.md

               - Ratings will be stars with a 1 through 7 option. *each star a different color so if all 7 are chosen it forms a rainbow*
               - For every submission allow others to comment, rate, and upload an optional photo(s) with the option to "See All" reviews associated with that specific submission
 		   - If a "See All" is clicked from a specific category or submission it will take the user to a "SeeAll" page for all reviews submitted for that specific submission or a page to view all submission for that specific category.
- - When viewing a specfic category users can use filters to navigate through submissions (the filters will grow as the app grows)
+ - When viewing a specific category users can use filters to navigate through submissions (the filters will grow as the app grows)
 	- Filter: Users can filter by highest review ratings (will provide all submissions for that category, just start with the highest rated submission to the lowest rated submission... rated by their reviews), recent additions (will provide all submission for that category, just filter them from the newest to oldest), and oldest submissions (will provide all submission for that category, just filter them from the oldest to newest).

 Safety Tips ("/safetytips"): A page where users can learn and share safety tips.